ulsdevteam/pkp-clamav/README.md

 ## Configuration

 You must be the site administrator in order to enable or configure this plugin.
 Enable this module and provide a path to the `clamscan` executable in the Settings.
 A full path name is required.
+If, instead, you wish to use the clamd daemon, you must have the clam daemon installed and available to Apache.
+As with clamscan, a full path to the clamd.sock socket is required.

 ## Usage